tkonopka/writingstats/about.md

 ## Patterns

-This box is where you can explore text patterns of interest to you.
-Just write a word or k-mer to display all the senteces matching that pattern.
+Here you can explore text patterns of interest to you.
+Just write a word or k-mer to display all the sentences matching that pattern.

 <div class="ws-example">
 <span class="ws-example-header">Tip</span>
-<p>The text box accepts patterns as
+<p>You can search for patterns using
 <a href="https://en.wikipedia.org/wiki/Regular_expression">regular expressions</a>.</p>

 <p>For example, to search for words that start with 'no', enter